-Mainly due to decreased volume of advertising and promotions made by the Group in 2016 as compared to 2015.
+7% decrease in advertising Mainly due to decreased volume of advertising and promotions made by the Group in 2016 as compared to 2015.

-Due to significant professional services paid for the public bond offering in 2015.
+29% decrease in professional fees Due to significant professional services paid for the public bond offering in 2015.